Cargill/splinter-docs/docs/0.5/examples/gameroom/walkthrough/index.md

    `​AdminDirectMessage` and inspects the `​AdminMessage​` to see if it contains `​AdminMessage::ProposedCircuit​`.

-    If so, the admin service takes the `​CircuitManagmentPayload​` out of the `​ProposedCircuit` message and passes it to
+    If so, the admin service takes the `​CircuitManagementPayload​` out of the `​ProposedCircuit` message and passes it to
     `​AdminServiceShared.pending_circuit_payloads`.